ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 to certain jurisdiction policies (such as FIPS mode) and the constraints applied to the key (such as whether is it extractable).

-For relatively simple HSM devices, storage properties such as "extractable" may always be false for all keys since the devices are not capable of key export and so the attestation could be essentially a hard-coded template asserting these immutable attributes.
+For relatively simple HSM devices, storage properties such as "extractable" may always be false for all keys since the devices are not capable of key export and so the Evidence could be essentially a hard-coded template asserting these immutable attributes.
 However, more complex HSM devices require a more complex Evidence format that encompasses the mutability of these attributes.